MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 EWKT/EWKB are **TSpatial<T>-level**, the `E` = carries the SRID
 ([[ewkt-ewkb-tspatial-srid-representation]]).
 Conventions to reproduce verbatim:
-`maxdecimaldigits int4 DEFAULT 15` on float/coordinate-bearing types only;
+`maxdecimaldigits integer DEFAULT 15` on float/coordinate-bearing types only;
 `endianenconding text DEFAULT ''` (canonical misspelling) on `asBinary`/`asHexWKB`.

 Governed by `templates/representations.sql.tmpl` + `representation_families`,